ObaldThePedro/learning_node/README.md

 - Installing 3rd party packages to accelerate the development workflow.

-  nodemon - allows a developer to sync any changes with the server running when the file has changed and saved.
+  nodemon - allows a developer to sync any changes with the server running when the file is changed and saved.

 - Express.js (framework for node.js)